SoundTransformations/STApp/README.md

 <code>$ pip install ipython numpy matplotlib scipy cython</code>

-then, for using the tools, after downloading the whole package, you need to compile some C functions.
-For that you should go to the directory <code>software/models/utilFunctions_C</code> and type:</p>
+then, for using the software, after downloading the whole package, you need to compile some C functions.
+For that you should go to the directory <code>Functions/models/utilFunctions_C</code> and type:</p>

-<code>$ python compileModule.py build_ext --inplace </code>
+<code>$ python3 compileModule.py build_ext --inplace </code>

-The basic sound analysis/synthesis functions, or models, are in the directory <code>software/models</code> and there is a graphical interface and individual example functions in <code>software/models_interface</code>.
-To execute the models GUI you have to go to the directory <code>software/models_interface</code> and type:
+The basic sound analysis/synthesis functions, or models, are in the python archive <code>main.py</code>.
+To execute the application you have to go to the directory where the <code>main.py</code> file is and type:

-<code>$ python models_GUI.py </code>

-To execute the transformations GUI that calls various sound transformation functions go to the directory <code>software/transformations_interface</code> and type:

-<code>$ python transformations_GUI.py </code>
+<code>$ python3 main.py </code>

-To modify the existing code, or to create your own using some of the functions, we recommend to use the <code>workspace</code> directory.
-Typically you would copy a file from <code>software/models_interface</code> or from <code>software/transformations_interface</code> to that directory, modify the code, and execute it from there (you will have to change some of the paths inside the files).

 Content
 -------

-All the code is in the <code> software </code> directory, with subdirectories for the models, the transformations, and the interfaces.
+All the code is in the <code> Functions </code> directory, with subdirectories for the models, the transformations, and the interfaces.

 License
 -------